chaintope/tapyrus-signer/doc/setup.md

 ## Step 5.
 Generate a genesis block

-Whoever knows `aggregated_public_key` can generate a genesis block using tapyrus genesis utility `tapyrus-genesis`.
+Whoever knows `aggregated_public_key` can generate a genesis block using Tapyrus genesis utility `tapyrus-genesis`.
 And then they share the block with all signers;

 ```